Introduction to blog, about 4 pages. Articles will be commentaries or creative presentations. First creative piece

-Example: US Colleges and Universities require attendance be weighted in the grading system to make students show up – if the schools want Government funding – though many young adults can ace many if not all of their courses with long study sessions, good notes, and sparse attendance.
-Their doing so demonstrates neurological development appropriate to their age; knowing lecture is not needed for some courses after the mid-term, provided the responsible use of course materials – after the student’s “position” in the class is established – knowing this and using the strategy to possibly get through college faster is an adult choice college-aged brains benefit from when they make it correctly, and it should be rewarded.
+Example: US Colleges and Universities require attendance be weighted in the grading system to make students show up – if the schools want Government funding – though many young adults can ace most if not all of their courses with long study sessions, good notes, and sparse attendance.
+Their doing so demonstrates neurological development appropriate to their age; following the lecture is not needed for some courses after the mid-term, provided the responsible use of course materials – after the student’s “position” in the class is established – knowing this and using the strategy to possibly get through college faster is an adult choice college-aged brains benefit from when they make it correctly, and it should be rewarded.
 (If you enroll but don’t attend then you fail, and honestly, the world is better for it.)
 In the current state of affairs, with the policy of funding-dependent college attendance requirements over a decade old, the United States hosts a culture that believes that in order for no one to feel left out, everyone will have to be spoon-fed the same rewards.

 “We do not know what sentience is.
 We do not account for the intent of sentient beings in our inquiry and, growing numbers among us are becoming convinced that nothing is physically real.”

 Here’s a place to start with more commentaries: http://anewgnosis.com/2021/08/25/the-problem-of-negatives-physics-and-management-systems/

 For creative presentations scroll down.